simonc-xi/COMP2406-Project/README.txt

 5. Summary of any design decisions you have increased the quality of your system
+	1. Combine all the separate logic function into one logic file for more conciseness
+	2. Update the old logic function become more details and efficient.
+	3.

 6. OpenStack instance information
 	ip: 134.117.133.188